|Academic Affairs Office||College Hall, second floor||419-358-3317

 trails, with a small lake wildlife habitat.
 It is open during daylight hours.
 Hikers

-are encouraged to stay on the mowed trails and no fishing is allowed at the pond.
+are encouraged to stay on the mowed trails and catch and release fishing is allowed

+at the pond.
 It is known for the Swinging Bridge over Riley Creek.
-One of the newest additions
+One of the newest

 1 University Drive